bd2kccd/causal-rest-api/README.md

 ]
 ````

+Currently we support "FGS continuous" and "FGS discrete" and below are the parameters that you can use for each algorithm.

+**FGS continuous**

+Algorithm parameters:

+`depth` - search depth
+`penaltyDiscount` - Penalty discount.
+Default is 4.0
+`ignoreLinearDependence` - Ignore linear dependence.
+Default is true
+`heuristicSpeedup` - Heuristic speedup.
+All conditional independence relations that hold in the distribution are entailed by the Causal Markov Assumption.
+Default is true
+`verbose` - Print additional information.
+Default is true

+Data validation:

+`nonZeroVarianceValidation` - Non-zero Variance.
+Ensure that each variable has non-zero variance.
+Default is true
+`uniqueVarNameValidation` - Unique Variable Name.
+Ensure that there are no duplicated variable names.
+Default is true

+**FGS discrete**

+Algorithm parameters:

+`depth` - search depth
+`structurePrior` - Structure prior.
+`samplePrior` - Sample prior.
+`heuristicSpeedup` - Heuristic speedup.
+All conditional independence relations that hold in the distribution are entailed by the Causal Markov Assumption.
+Default is true
+`verbose` - Print additional information.
+Default is true

+Data validation:

+`nonZeroVarianceValidation` - Non-zero Variance.
+Ensure that each variable has non-zero variance.
+Default is true
+`uniqueVarNameValidation` - Unique Variable Name.
+Ensure that there are no duplicated variable names.
+Default is true
+`limitNumOfCategory` - Limit Number of Categories - ensure the number of categories of a variable does not exceed 10.
+Default is true

 #### Add a new job to run the desired algorithm on a given data file

 This is a POST request and the algorithm and data file id will need to be specified in the POST body as a JSON when you make the request.